• Home

 The evidence for the sleep/health connection seems to build each year, with ever-more co-morbidities related to poor sleep.
 The more apt question these days is what is not affected by sleep.

-When the American Society of Anesthesiology (ASA) came out with its 2006 guidelines on peri-operative management of patients with known or suspected sleep apnea, clinicians at Voltmer Sleep Center were ready.
+When the (ASA) came out with its 2006 guidelines on peri-operative management of patients with known or suspected sleep apnea, clinicians at Voltmer Sleep Center were ready.
 “Our anesthesiologists asked if we could help them develop a program to screen patients who were coming in for elective surgery,” says Selecky.
 “That protocol has now grown, and nearly every admission coming into Hoag is evaluated for the risk factors of sleep apnea.”

 Hoag has taken a proactive approach, and patients who come in for other ailments benefit from the extra attention.
 “About 70% of stroke patients have sleep apnea,” says Selecky.
 “It’s a chicken-egg type of thing, but at least they get sent here to lower that risk.
 Others who come in for total knee, hip, chest pain—we ask them about sleep and the patient is educated about serious breathing problems.”